MicrosoftDocs/cpp-docs.it-it/docs/standard-library/basic-ios-class.md

 ### <a name="parameters"></a>Parametri

+*Service bus*<br/>
-*Service bus* buffer Standard per archiviare gli elementi di input o outpui.
+Buffer standard in cui archiviare gli elementi di input o output.

 ### <a name="remarks"></a>Note